Giovanni Verga: Early life and works

-The first son of Giovanni Battista Catalano Verga and Caterina Di Mauro, Verga was born into a prosperous family of Catania in Sicily.
+The first son of Giovanni Battista Catalano Verga and Caterina Di Mauro, Verga was born into a prosperous family of Vizzini in Sicily.
 He began writing in his teens, producing the historical novel Amore e Patria (Love and Homeland) when he was only 16 years old.
 Although nominally studying law at the University of Catania, he used money his father had given him to publish his I carbonari della montagna (The Carbonari of the Mountain) in 1861 and 1862.
 This was followed by Sulle lagune (On the Lagoons) in 1863.

 A first turning point in Verga's career came with a visit to Florence in 1865, during which he wrote Una peccatrice (Eng. trans.
 A mortal sin, 1995).
 Unlike his previous works, this was not a patriotic, historical novel, but a novel about romantic love.
 The hero, an artist, falls in love with a femme fatale; he becomes a success and wins her, but once the woman is his, he tires of her and eventually she kills herself.
 Plainly Verga's attention had shifted from society and political passions to the passions of the individual.